iPrep Digital Libraries- ICT Labs For Schools

 Here is a teacher telling about his experience with tablet-based ICT lab

-To summarize, we can say that the revised ICT Scheme brings depth and hope of a digitally powered future for our government school students.
-Now the states hold the key in how well the scheme is actualized.
+To summarize, we can say that the revised ICT Scheme brings depth and hope for a digitally powered future for our government school students.
+Now the states hold the key to how well the scheme is actualized.
 They hold the key to how progressively the changes are accepted and implemented for the desired outcomes.
 States and UTs should delve deeper into the practical aspects discussed above.
 They should then adopt Smart ICT Labs as the way forward.

 We shall keep tracking the outcomes and keep sharing the same.
 All that with a focus on our mutual goal of digital learning empowerment for every rural child.
 And so, we are very hopeful.